- + Key points: Physical activity

 Burden of disease in Australia due to physical inactivity

-Physical inactivity was responsible for 6.6% of the total burden of disease in Australia in 2003, with ischaemic heart disease, Type 2 diabetes and stroke accounting for more than four-fifths of this burden (Begg et al, 2007).
+Physical inactivity was responsible for 2.5% of the total burden of disease in Australia in 2015 (AIHW, 2019), contributing significant burden to breast cancer, coronary heart disease, diabetes, bowel cancer and stroke (Begg et al, 2007).
 Physical activity is a preventive factor for cardiovascular disease, cancer, mental illness, diabetes mellitus and injury.

 - + Interventions: Physical activity